-- Ensure best practice management of existing stands through suitable grazing regimes (avoiding over or under grazing), and avoiding agrochemical and fertiliser inputs. - Increase the area of existing habitat through targeted re-creation and restoration effort around existing patches.
-Consideration should be given to increasing topographic, soil and hydrological heterogeneity when identifying potential sites. - Manage the grazing of sites flexibly in response to seasonal variations in vegetation growth. - Accept changes to community composition where we can be sure that these are driven by climate change.
-For example, allow the transition from upright brome Bromposis erecta to heath false brome Brachypodium pinnatum on sites where this species appears to be increasing due to climatic factors.
-In northern calcareous grasslands, where B. erecta and B. pinnatum are absent or at very low frequency, consider early intervention to help prevent further ingress and potential dominance of these competitive grasses. - A certain level of scrub can be beneficial, especially on sites that are prone to heat stress or drought, due to its shading effect potentially providing micro-refugia for a suite of invertebrates. - Within sites, identify areas that might act as potential refugia from climate change, such as areas with north facing slopes, complex micro-topography, low nitrogen levels, and high species diversity, and ensure that these are under optimal management.
+- Ensure best practice management of existing stands through suitable grazing regimes and avoiding over or under grazing, and avoiding agrochemical and fertiliser inputs. - Increase the area of existing habitat through targeted re-creation and restoration effort around existing patches.
+Consideration should be given to increasing topographic, soil and hydrological heterogeneity when identifying potential sites.

+- Manage the grazing of sites flexibly in response to seasonal variations in vegetation growth. - Accept changes to community composition where we can be sure that these are driven by climate change.
+For example, allow the transition from upright brome Bromposis erecta to heath false brome Brachypodium pinnatum on sites where this species appears to be increasing due to climatic factors. - A certain level of scrub can be beneficial, especially on sites that are prone to heat stress or drought, due to its shading effect potentially providing micro-refugia for a suite of invertebrates. - Within sites, identify areas that might act as potential refugia from climate change, such as areas with north facing slopes, complex micro-topography, low nitrogen levels, and high species diversity, and ensure that these are under optimal management.

-Adonis blue Lysandra bellargus. © Natural England/Peter Wakely
+Adonis blue Lysandra bellargus

-Relevant Countryside Stewardship options
+Relevant Environmental Stewardship options

-GS6 Management of species-rich grassland
+Maintenance of species-rich, semi-natural grassland (HK06)